safwanfaidhi/Perak-Travel-Guide/README.md

 This application using Google Map API to retrieve the details about the location and direction to the location

+This application now available in Google Apps Store for free download

 # Design

 [![Main Category](https://lh3.googleusercontent.com/C9dmbwIwxXtTouIBZAsdyLV078N7GX6pvTbMbm_fCZJOtsU6DzIb1rBpZmSCZlyumCI=h400)](#design)